Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a

 6. Church of St Nicholas, Old Town Prague

 Not to be confused with the Church of St Nicholas across the river in Mala Strana (the Little Quarter), there has been a church on the site of the Church of St Nicholas on the north side of the Old Town Square since the 12th Century.
-It served as parish church and meeting place for Prague Old town until the 14th century, when Tyn Church was finished.
+It served as a parish church and meeting place for Prague Old Town until the 14th century when Tyn Church was finished.
 In 1620, the Church of St Nicholas became part of a monastery for the Benedictines.

-The building which now stands here was finished in 1735 with its white facade adorned with statues and green domed roof.
+The building which now stands here was finished in 1735 with its white facade adorned with statues and its green-domed roof.
 It has had a checkered history.
 In 1781 Emperor Joseph II closed some monasteries and the Church of St Nicholas was emptied.
-It was used by troops in the first World War.
+It was used by troops in the First World War.
 I was surprised to find out that the redecoration of the interior is due mainly to the colonel in charge at this time.
-He used artists, who would have otherwise been sent to the front, to restore the interior.
+He used artists, who would have otherwise been sent to the front line, to restore the interior.
 After the war, the church was given to the Czechoslovak Hussite Church.

-The nave is dominated by a large crown-shaped chandelier and the Church of St Nicholas is used as a concert venue.
+The nave is dominated by a large crown-shaped chandelier.
+The Church of St Nicholas is used as a concert venue.
 Tickets and details of concerts are available at the church.

 7. The Old Town Hall

 Reading up on Prague before we went, I put the Old Town Hall high on my list as a 'must-see'.
 I was especially keen to take in the spectacular view from the 69.5m tower.
-I was a little alarmed therefore to find the tower surrounded by scaffolding and, although it was possible to access the tourist information office in the Old Town Hall, I was disappointed to find out that tower access was unavailable.
+I was a little alarmed therefore to find the tower surrounded by scaffolding.
+Although it was possible to enter the tourist information office in the Old Town Hall, I was disappointed to find out that tower access was unavailable.
 The renovation was completed after our visit and the tower has been reopened.